-4.8.1.
 Template Test Method (for field audits)

-Chamois is labeled in uniform sizes in terms of square decimeters and square feet, and are sized in increments of $\frac{1}{4}$ ft2 (e.g., 1 ft2, 11/4 ft2, and 11/2 ft2).
+Select a random sample of chamois and use the Template Procedure (below) to determine the area of each sample.
+Chamois is labeled in uniform sizes in terms of square decimeters and square feet, and are sized in increments of $\frac{1}{4}$ ft (e.g., 1 ft, 1/4 ft, and 1/2 ft).
+Separate the chamois into different sizes and define the inspection lot by specific sizes.